Why can’t I book past April/October?

 Are dogs allowed in the hut?

-– NO PETS are allowed at Dark Star Cabin, Spikehorn Yurt, or Triple Creek Cabin.
+– NO PETS are allowed at Spikehorn Yurt or Triple Creek Cabin.

-– Chittenden Brook Hut does not allow pets inside the hut, though they may visit the campground and surrounding trails on leash.
+– Chittenden Brook Hut and Grout Pond Hut do not allow pets inside the hut, though they may visit the campground and surrounding trails on leash.

-– Crow’s Nest allows pets – please check CHSNA website to confirm on which trails dogs are allowed.
+– Crow’s Nest and Dark Star Cabin, allows pets – please check CHSNA website to confirm on which trails dogs are allowed.

 – Butternut Cabin allows pets during summer months only.